saadjiqbal/CS704_Group5/README.md

 ### Testing:
 Unfortunately, due to some errors and bugs, we could not get our localisation working.
 We have included all the source code, including our matrix multiplication which is a major part of our localisation calculations.

-Even with fixed size matrices, the program would not run and crash, and we couldn't figure out where this was.
+Even with fixed size matrices, the program would not run and crash, and we couldn't figure out where this was occurring.
 The matrix multiplication can be run and tested to see that our logic is in fact correct, but there is some error in our implementation.

-HOW TO RUN:

-	Finally, run the <>.py script to view the GUI.
+Running the base station on PuTTy will show the index position of the currently received beacon.
+Running the base station with the pythonGUI will show these values updating on the map.